Pioneercode1/Vervida/README.md

 # Vervida
-Website for an agricultural company.
+Website for Vervida Agricultural Development.
 It provides consulting services to farmers and manufactures plant products.